Li Zhang (biologist)

 Li Zhang is a biologist currently working at University of Texas at Dallas.
-She is a professor of Biological Sciences and the Cecil H. and Ida Green Distinguished Chair in Systems Biology Science at University of Texas at Dallas.
-During her 20+ years of independent research, Li Zhang has made major contributions to understanding of heme signaling and function in gene regulation, neuronal differentiation and survival, and lung cancer bioenergetics.
+She is a professor of Biological Sciences and the Cecil H. and Ida Green Distinguished Chair in Systems Biology Science at the University of Texas at Dallas.
+During her 20+ years of independent research, Li Zhang has made major contributions to the understanding of Heme signaling and function in gene regulation, neuronal differentiation and survival, and lung cancer bioenergetics.